johnbywater/costello/README.md

                 - Avoid using shared spaces
             - Monitor symptoms and request medical assistance if required
                 - Temperature, coughing, breathing, oxygen levels
+            - Start recording encounters with other people
         - Record advice and instructions given
         - Schedule follow up interview
+        - Open new suspected cases of infection...
     - Investigate other users of a shared space
         - Identify people who shared space at the same time or afterwards
         - Ask about and assess encounters with other people